Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: The moduli space as a Hausdorff sheaf

-It is evident from the construction in \Cref{fine} that the moduli space $\sM_{\Lambda}$ of $\Lambda$-marked embedded families of IHS manifolds lies in each degree \'etale over the spaces $\mathsf{S}_d(\pdom{\Lambda})$.
-In fact, in this section we will show in the K3 surface case how to construct $\sM=\sM_{\Lambda}$ out of the Burns-Rapoport space $\tilde{\Omega}$ as a topological sheaf.
-By studying its sections, we show that $\sM$ is Hausdorff.
-We will then use our description to construct a $\Gamma$-invariant marked embedded second level family containing all marked K3 twistor families.
+From this section onward, we focus on families of K3 surfaces. \\ It is evident from the construction in \Cref{fine} that the moduli space $\sM_{\Lambda}$ of $\Lambda$-marked embedded families of K3 surfaces in each even degree $d$ lies locally biholomorphically over the space $\mathsf{S}_d(\pdom{\Lambda})$.
+In this section we will show how to construct $\sM:=\sM_{\Lambda}$ out of the Burns-Rapoport space $\tilde{\Omega}$ as a topological sheaf in the sense of Section~\ref{topsheaves}.
+By studying the sections of this sheaf, we show that $\sM$ is Hausdorff, i.e., it is a complex manifold; this in turn will allow us to deduce that the quotient of $\sM$ by $\Gamma = \Orthp(\Lambda)$ is a coarse moduli space for embedded families of K3 surfaces.
+We will then use the indicated description to construct a $\Gamma$-invariant marked embedded second level family containing all marked K3 twistor families.